erickson-figueroa/python-basic-guides-notebooks/README.md

 # python-basic-notes-noteboooks
-notebooks about some courses in differents online platforms
+notebooks about some basic notes of python 3